 - Utilize university email as an official form of communication.
 This may be the only source of immediate contact that faculty/staff have for you.

-- Know that your advisor is an advocate for you and is available to help you throughout the entire semester.
+- Know that your academic coach is an advocate for you and is available to help you throughout the entire semester.

 - Prepare your schedule based on your curriculum guide before meeting with your advisor during early registration.